jmtalarn/elm-personal-site/content/posts/2017-06-03-build-publish-ionic-app-views-routes.md

   })
 ```

-<p>This is <a href="http://striketh.ru/how-it-works/"><strong>the vault</strong></a> tab where there are the list of category or projects where the pending items are classified previously to be moved to the livelist when are ready.</p>
+This is <a href="http://striketh.ru/how-it-works/">**the vault**</a> tab where there are the list of category or projects where the pending items are classified previously to be moved to the livelist when are ready.

 ```javascript
   .state('tab.vault-detail', {